NGC 1380

 NGC 1380 is a lenticular galaxy located in the constellation Fornax.
-It is located at a distance of circa 60 million light years from Earth, which, given its apparent dimensions, means that NGC 1380 is about 85,000 light years across.
+It is located at a distance of about 60 million light years from Earth, which, given its apparent dimensions, means that NGC 1380 is about 85,000 light years across.
 It was discovered by James Dunlop on September 2, 1826.
 It is a member of the Fornax Cluster.

 Supermassive black hole and nucleus

 In the centre of NGC 1380 lies a supermassive black hole whose mass is estimated to be 2.2 +1.8/−0.9×10^8 M_solar based on the velocity dispersion of the globular clusters of the galaxy.
 The nucleus of NGC 1380 is a probable LINER, based on its narrow emission lines.
 No broad line region has been detected in NGC 1380.
 The nuclear spectrum appears reddened, maybe due to the presence of gas and dust around the nucleus, maybe a result of mergers.
 There appears to be a second element in the nucleus of the galaxy, maybe an HII region.
 NGC 1380 features a gas disk which co-rotates with the stellar disk, suggesting an internal origin.
 There is an HII region 1.8 arcseconds south of the nucleus and a diffuse H-alpha region, another HII region, observed 1.8 arcseconds north of the nucleus.
 The X-ray emission from the galaxy as observed by ROSAT can be explained as thermal emission from a hot interstellar medium and no hard component was detected.